Sneh0510/OIBSIP_WebDevelopment_Task4/README.md

 ## Features

+- User registration and login system
+- Logout functionality
 - Add new tasks to your to-do list
 - Mark tasks as completed
-- Remove tasks from the list
+- Delete tasks from the list
-- Responsive and clean user interface
+- Clean and responsive interface

 ## Project Structure